pradyumna2905/pradyumna.io/_posts/2018-05-20-testing-your-graphql-rails-app.md

 end
 ```

-In our test we will use:
+Now, in our tests, we will be able to use the above method.
 ```ruby
 post('/graphql', params: {
   query: register_user_mutation